-All Offerors shall submit their proposal via email to proposals@oha.org.
+All Offerors shall submit their proposal via SPO at https://hiepro.ehawaii.gov or via email to proposals@oha.org.

 Before submitting a proposal, each Offeror must:

 - 1. Thoroughly examine the solicitation documents.
 Solicitation documents include this RFP, any attachments, plans referred to therein, and any other relevant documentation. - 2.
 Be familiar with Federal, State, and County laws, ordinances, rules and regulations that may in any manner affect cost, progress, or performance of the work.